paulvee/GPSDO-Monitoring/README.md

 oled.py
 is a little test program I put together from the library example for the driver.
 I played with the manipulation of the data and how to put that on the display.

+add-on counter.jpg and add-on RPi.jpg are the circuit diagrams I'm working from at the moment.

+Note that all these files are bound to change!